-Gurnick Academy of Medical Arts is dedicated to fair treatment and professional conduct with students.
-In compliance with the Office of Civil Rights (OCR) recommendations, this policy and procedure about grievances of various natures, including but not limited to academic, discrimination, harassment, and bullying.
-Students are first encouraged to discuss any concerns or questions regarding policies or decisions rendered directly with the party with whom the student has a concern.
-Should any student have a complaint, the student is asked to discuss the matter within five days directly with an Instructor or Administrative Manager/Designated School Official who will engage in an informal process to settle the dispute in good faith.
+In the event of academic performance dispute, students are first encouraged to discuss any concerns or questions regarding policies and/or decisions rendered directly with the party with which the student has a concern.
+The student is asked to discuss the matter within five days directly with an Instructor or Administrative Manager/Designated School Official who will engage in an informal process to settle the dispute in good faith.
 That informal process will involve three steps:

-- 1. An effort to define the problem. - 2.
-An effort to identify acceptable options for resolution. - 3.
-An attempt to resolve the conflict through the application of one or more acceptable options for resolution.
+- 1. an effort to define the problem - 2. an effort to identify acceptable options for resolution - 3. an attempt to resolve the conflict through the application of one or more of acceptable options for resolution

-Should the student feel the issue has not been satisfactorily resolved, they may, within five (5) days file a written complaint directly with the Program Director.
-The Program Director will do their best to resolve the matter at hand for the student and Gurnick Academy of Medical Arts.
-The Program Director will try to resolve or alleviate the complaint or grievance that the student presents within five (5) days of receipt.
-If, after following these steps, the Program Director cannot remedy the issue and the student is still unsatisfied with the solution, then the Campus Director will investigate all written complaints, attempt to resolve all such complaints, and record an entry into the campus's official log.
+Make an appointment with the faculty to resolve the grievance within five (5) days after receipt of the grade.
+If, as a result of these discussions, the student does not feel that the issue has been satisfactorily resolved, he or she may, within five (5) days, file a written complaint directly with the Program Director who will do his/her best to resolve the matter at hand for the benefit of the student and the academy.
+The Program Director will try to explain or alleviate the complaint or grievance that the student presents within five (5) days of receipt.
+If after following these steps the Program Director is unable to remedy the issue and the student is still unsatisfied with the solution, then the Campus Director will investigate the matter, attempt to resolve all such complaints, and record an entry into the campus's official log.
+The formal process will require the student's submission of a written description of the specific allegations and the desired remedy, accompanied by any available documentation.
+The Campus Director will have five

-The formal process will require the student's submission of a written description of the specific complaint and the desired remedy, accompanied by any available documentation.
-The Campus Director will have five (5) days to respond to the grievance and determine proper action.
+(5) days to respond to the grievance and determine a fair course of action.
 The Campus Director may notify the student of the decision reached.
-If need be, students may also follow the Appeals Procedures outlined below for further action.
+If need be, students may also follow the Appeals Procedures outlined below for further course of action.

-To provide students with a neutral mechanism for the reconsideration of disciplinary actions or performance evaluations that would necessitate the dismissal of the student from a program, Gurnick Academy of Medical Arts has a designated Appeals Committee consisting of the following individuals: Chief Academic Officer, Chief Operations Officer, Chief Executive Officer, and Vice President, Strategy and Innovation.
-Note: A student must stay within the appeal process and not contact the Appeal Committee members for any reason unless directed to do so by a Campus Director or Committee member.

-A student who goes outside the procedure of this policy will be denied their appeal.
+To provide students a neutral mechanism for the reconsideration of performance evaluations that would necessitate the dismissal of the student from a program, Gurnick Academy has a designated Appeals Committee consisting of the following individuals: Chief Academic Officer, Chief Operations Officer, and Chief Executive Officer.
+Note: A student must stay within the appeal process and is not to contact the Appeal Committee members for any reason unless directed to do so by a Campus Director or Committee member.
+A student that goes outside the procedure of this policy will be denied his/her appeal.

-Should the Campus Director be unable to remedy the issue and the student is still unsatisfied with the outcome, the student may ask the Campus Director, in writing, to forward all written grievances and correspondence to the Appeals Committee.
-The Appeals Committee will have five (5) working days to respond to the appeal and determine proper action.
+In the event the Campus Director was unable to remedy the issue and student is still unsatisfied with the solution, the student may ask the Campus Director, in writing, to forward all written grievances and correspondence to the Appeals Committee.
+The Appeals Committee will have five (5) working days to respond to the appeal and determine a fair course of action.
 All grievances and appeals will be handled discreetly.
-Dissemination of the resolution will be at the discretion of the Campus Director or Appeals Committee and on a "need-to-know" basis.
-The decisions rendered by the Appeals Committee will be the final and binding decision of Gurnick Academy of Medical Arts.
+Dissemination of the resolution will be at the discretion of the Campus Director and/or Appeals Committee and on a "need-to-know" basis.
+The decisions rendered by the Appeals Committee will be the final and binding decision of the academy.